nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

 on an scroll button — the "up" and "down" arrow buttons that appear above and below scrolling lists.

 b.
-Mouse Accessibility
+Accessibilité de la souris

 Other devices that appear as a mouse can be used to control Tux Paint.
 For
 example:

   * Head pointing/tracking devices
-  * Eye gaze trackers
+  * Dispositifs de suivi du regard
-  * Foot mice
+  * Souris de pied

 Tux Paint offers a "sticky mouse click" accessibility setting, where a single click begins a click-and-drag operation, and a subsequent click ends it.
 (See the Options documentation.)

-2. Using a Tablet or Touchscreen
+2. Utiliser une Tablette ou un Écran tactile

 As noted above, Tux Paint recognizes any device that appears as a mouse.
 This means drawing tablets and touchscreens may be used.
 However, these devices